AzeemAnsari/React-Relaxer-App/README.md

 ## Introduction
 This is a code repository for the ReactJs Relaxer PWA.

-In this app, I have used https://api.adviceslip.com/ api to fetch random advice.

 ### Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server